Prairiland Independent School District

 Prairiland Independent School District is a public school district based in the community of Pattonville, Texas (USA).

-The district is located in eastern Lamar County and extends into a small portion of western Red River County.
+The district is located in eastern Lamar County, and extends into a small portion of western Red River County.

-In addition to Pattonville, Prairiland ISD also serves the towns of Blossom and Deport as well as the community of Cunningham.
-A very small portion of Paris is in the district.
+In addition to Pattonville, Prairiland ISD also serves the towns of Blossom and Deport, as well as the community of Cunningham.
+In Red River County, the district includes that county's portion of Deport.

 In 2009, the school district was rated "recognized" by the Texas Education Agency.

+History

+The district includes what was previously the Cunningham School District.